Axway/docker-cft/README.md

 The Dockerfile contains all commands required to assemble a Transfer CFT image.
 The docker-compose.yml describes the Transfer CFT service.
 This file allows management of the Transfer CFT service.

+You can use the Dockerfile to build your own Transfer CFT image or use the official Axway Transfer CFT Docker image.

 ### Dockerfile and docker-compose.yml parameters

 The following parameters are available in the Dockerfile and docker-compose.yml files.
 Use these parameters to customize the Transfer CFT image and service.
 The values can be a string, number, or null.